Child Life Services

 Education: Fear of the unknown can make anyone uneasy.
 Child life specialists prepare children for their experience by explaining - in kid-friendly terms - what will happen before, during and after surgery or throughout treatment.

 Relaxation: Relaxing in the hospital can be very difficult.
 Child life specialists can provide calming music or teach relaxation exercises to help young patients remain calm and get the rest they need to heal.
-The hospital’s board certified music therapist is also available to ease anxiety, manage pain and aid healing.

 Family Support: Hospitalization and illness create stress for the families of young patients, too.
 Child life specialists can recommend resources and techniques to help parents and siblings during these stressful times.
 Trained volunteers supervised by child life staff are also available to offer support to families.